Savonlinnan Työväen Palloseura

 Savonlinnan Työväen Palloseura or STPS for short, is a football club located in Savonlinna, Finland.
 The club was founded in 1947.
 STPS has a strong labour movement background, "työväen palloseura" meaning "workers ball club" in Finnish.

-This traditional club has 650 active members which makes STPS largest sport group in the city of Savonlinna.
+This traditional club has 650 active members which makes STPS the largest sport group in the city of Savonlinna.
 The club hosts many youth and women's teams.
 The women's futsal team won the Finnish championship in 2005.

 STPS is currently playing in South-Eastern Finland's Kolmonen (the 4th highest tier in the Finnish football system).

 History

 The men's team played under the name of Estura from 1979 to 1980 and under the name FC Savonlinna in the 1990s.
 The club has enjoyed 9 seasons in the Kakkonen (Second Division), the third tier of Finnish Football, in 1974–75, 1977–80, 1991 and 1994–1995.

 Season to season

 Club Structure

 STPS run 2 men's teams, a men's veterans team and 9 boys teams.
-In addition the Mertalan Pallo, Karvilan Kivekkäät, FC Anttola and Rantasalmen Urheilijat clubs form part of the STPS structure.
+In addition, the Mertalan Pallo, Karvilan Kivekkäät, FC Anttola and Rantasalmen Urheilijat clubs form part of the STPS structure.
 The club also run a Nappulaliiga for youngsters.